dolphindb/api-cplusplus/README.md

 * Only 1 parameter exists on DolphinDB server

-If the parameter "x" has been generated on DolphinDB server by the C++ program, and parameter "y" is to be generated by the C++ program,
+Parameter "x" was generated on DolphinDB server by the C++ program, and parameter "y" is to be generated by the C++ program.
 ```
 conn.run("x = [1,3,5]");
 ```
-then we need to use "partial application" to embed parameter "x" in function `add`.
-For details, please refer to [Partial Application Documentation](https://www.dolphindb.com/help/PartialApplication.html).
+In this case, we need to use "partial application" to embed parameter "x" in function `add`.
+For details, please refer to [Partial Application Documentation](https://www.dolphindb.com/help/PartialApplication.html)。

 ```
 vector<ConstantSP> args;